james0w-klein5q/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, always strive for simplicity in design and implementation.
 Clear, concise code that's easy to understand, maintain, and extend is often more robust and less prone to errors than complex solutions.
 Remember that you write code not only for computers but also for fellow humans to read and comprehend.
 So, keep it simple and elegant."

 "In addition, 'Premature optimization is the root of all evil.' — Donald Knuth.
 Focus on writing correct, clear code first; optimize later, based on actual performance measurements, rather than speculative assumptions about where bottlenecks might be."

+# 2024-02-27
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, there will always be multiple things that need to get done.
+By identifying which tasks are most important and which can wait, you can make sure that you focus on the right things at the Right time.
+Use a task management tool, such as Trello or Asana, to keep track of your to-dos and make adjustments as needed.